 Protecting Children You Love from Child Abuse

-Karen Farst, MD, MPH, a pediatrician board-certified in child abuse and the medical director of the Rice Medical Clinic at the Arkansas Children’s Clark Center for Safe & Healthy Children, sat down with us to talk about how families can protect children from abuse.
+Karen Farst, MD, MPH, a pediatrician board-certified in child abuse and the medical director of the Rice Medical Clinic at the Arkansas Children’s Clark Center for Safe & Healthy Children and assistant professor in the department of pediatrics at the University of Arkansas for Medical Sciences (UAMS) answered questions about protecting children from abuse.

 How common is child abuse in Arkansas compared to other states?

-From the campus at Arkansas Children’s in Little Rock, we make about three new reports of neglect or abuse on a daily basis.
+From the campus at Arkansas Children’s in Little Rock, we make about three new reports of neglect or abuse daily.
 When I think about what that looks like around the state, with all providers – clinics and ERs and schools and daycares – it’s a staggering number, but it’s also a staggering issue.

 Why exactly are Arkansas children more likely to experience abuse?